11 Things You Can’t Do at Tokyo Disneyland

-Tokyo Disney Resort doesn’t advertise any vegan options, which makes dining tough.
+Tokyo Disney Resort doesn’t advertise vegan options, making dining a challenge.
 Be aware that if you ask a Cast Member about vegan food, there’s a good chance they won’t know if a dish is vegan-friendly.

 Compared to other countries, vegan is still relatively uncommon in Japan.
 Even though more restaurants and places are advertising vegan options, Tokyo Disney Resort isn’t one of those places.
 We have a list of potential vegan-friendly dishes at Tokyo Disneyland and Tokyo DisneySea.

 My best advice is to buy food from the Seijo Ishii grocery store on the first floor of Ikspiari at Tokyo Disney Resort.
-It’s an entire grocery store and has plenty of fresh food for you.
-I also recommend the websites Happy Cow and “Is it Vegan” to help you.
+It’s an entire grocery store with plenty of fresh food.
+I recommend the websites Happy Cow and “Is it Vegan” to help you.